 And it doesn’t need to be an essay.

-Again, short and to the point to get across the necessary information that you need to.
+Again, short and to the point to get the necessary information you need.

 There are a few important aspects of a cover letter that you should follow.